SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 UX test cases.md

 Description: Collect username for sign-up page

 Test Steps: when the user enters a username for the first time, it must fit some requirements.
-The username must a string that is 8 characters long, the username shall not include any spaces, and leading and trailing spaces should be trimmed.
+The username must a string that is atleast 8 characters long, the username shall not include any spaces, and leading and trailing spaces should be trimmed.

 Pre-requistes: to be running the api on the system and to be on the sign-up page